avalentino/bpack/docs/userguide.rst

-The `baseunits` parameter has been specified for the :func:`bpack.descriptors.descriptor` class decorator and its value can be one the possible values of the :class:`bpack.utils.EBaseUnits` :class:`enum.Enum`:
+The `baseunits` parameter has been specified for the :func:`bpack.descriptors.descriptor` class decorator and its value can be one the possible values of the :class:`bpack.enums.EBaseUnits` :class:`enum.Enum`:

-* :data:`bpack.utils.EBaseUnits.BITS`, or
+* :data:`bpack.enums.EBaseUnits.BITS`, or
-* :data:`bpack.utils.EBaseUnits.BYTES`
+* :data:`bpack.enums.EBaseUnits.BYTES`

-If the ``baseunits`` parameter is not specified than it is assumed to be equal to :data:`bpack.utils.EBaseUnits.BYTES` by default.
+If the ``baseunits`` parameter is not specified than it is assumed to be equal to :data:`bpack.enums.EBaseUnits.BYTES` by default.

 Please note that the entire data structure of the above example is only 8 bits (1 byte) large.